 BIC will continue to provide annual staff training on the language access policy and procedures and review the LEP customer population for frequency of assistance and additional language needs.
-New employees will be given a language access policies and procedures training session and a reminder policy.
-Emails on procedures are also sent to all staff periodically throughout the year.
+New employees will be given a training session on language access policies and procedures.
+Reminder emails on procedures are also sent to all staff periodically throughout the year.